smartinternz02/SI-GuidedProject-590863-1699537521/README.md

 # SI-GuidedProject-590863-1699537521

-## Description

-This repository contains the trained machine learning model in the form of an .h5 file.
-Due to its large size, it couldn't be directly uploaded to GitHub.
-Instead, the model file has been hosted on Google Drive.

-## Download Model
+## Download .h5 Model

+Due to the large size of .h5 file (56 MB), it could not be uploaded to GitHub.
-You can download the model by clicking the link: [Download .h5 Model](https://drive.google.com/your/model/file)
+You can download the model by clicking the link: [Download .h5 Model](https://drive.google.com/file/d/1OYeWvXL0Eo8eOzHnf8YfiMkE4JobByam/view?usp=sharing)